Phone: 01394 445225 | Email: [email protected]

 • Promoting connectivity between habitats

-• Conserving historic features on a farm
+• Conserving historic features on a farm, such as lime kilns or lead mining heritage

 • Gathering data and evidence to help inform conservation and farming practice